 Electric vehicles often have a higher sticker price than comparable gas cars, which leads many buyers to assume they're more expensive overall.
-But the full picture looks very different when you account for fuel savings, lower maintenance costs, and available tax credits.
-Here's an honest breakdown.
+The picture used to look much better for EVs when the federal tax credit was active — but that credit expired at the end of September 2025.
+Here's an honest, updated breakdown for 2026 buyers.

 Purchase Price & Tax Credits